(1) Revenue collected under this section is not subject to division under RCW 36.18.025

 (12) For processing ex parte orders, the clerk may collect a fee of thirty dollars.

-(13) For duplicated recordings of court's proceedings there must be a fee of ten dollars for each audiotape and twenty-five dollars for each videotape or other electronic storage medium.
+(13) For duplicated recordings of court's proceedings there must be a fee of ten dollars for each audiotape and twenty-five dollars for each video or other electronic storage medium.

 (14) For registration of land titles, Torrens Act, under RCW 65.12.780